Prairie Song Alliance

 - Open to all ages and all experience levels

-If we share a mutual interest with an artist we meet in this setting, we begin to provide mentorship and encourage them to develop enough material and stage presence to perform at one of our many Discovery Stages.
+If we share a mutual interest with an artist we meet in this setting, we begin to provide mentorship and encourage them to develop enough (preferably original) material and stage presence to perform at one of our many Discovery Stages.

 And many more